Rememberable/examples-laravel/battle-ready-laravel/README.md

 }
 ```

+#### Hard-Coded API Keys

+On some projects, this key was hard-coded as a const or property at the top of the code using it.

 ### Check Open Package Routes

 This will result in only the routes being displayed that have been registered by packages included in your project.